FeliksNovoselskyi/QuizizzBOT/readme.md

 Similarly, allows you to delete questions asynchronously and without reloading the page, both on the page and in the database, which is logical
 The technologies used are similar
-Also connected protection from CSRF-attacks as in other static files from the `/static` folder
+Also connected protection from **CSRF-attacks** as in other static files from the `/static` directory

 ##### File `fileDownloading.js`:
 ```javascript